MORTGAGE KNOWLEDGE CENTER

 • $21,184 (out-of-state)

 As you can see, in-state is about $11,000 less expensive than going out of state.
-Plus, if the college is close enough to commute, you won't have additional housing expenses.
+Plus, if the college is close enough to commute, you will not have additional housing expenses.

-If you don’t have enough savings, you’ll need to supplement somehow.
+If you do not have enough savings, you will need to supplement somehow.
 What about college federal aid?
 One thing to be aware of is that before providing federal aid, some colleges may review the net value of your home to determine how much financial assistance you can get.
-That really isn’t a good gauge of whether you can afford college, of course, but it’s something you should be aware of.

 College tuition, even for a local junior college, can be a major expense.
-And it’s just not the tuition.
+And it is just not the tuition.
 There are additional fees for lab classes, parking, meals, and of course, books.
 Here are some ways you can save:

 • Start taking college classes while in high school at a reduced rate

-• Test out of general ed college classes whenever possible
+• Test out of general education college classes whenever possible

-• Choose a local 2-year public college for the general ed requirements.
+• Choose a local 2-year public college for the general education requirements.

-• Buy used books, and resell them as soon as you’ve completed the class
+• Buy used books and resell them as soon as you have completed the class

-• Rent digital books instead of purchasing the hardback or softback versions
+• Rent digital books instead of purchasing the hardback or paperback versions

 • Attend in-state colleges and universities